 Before the summer travel season heats up in Williamsburg, the Virginia Department of Transportation (VDOT) wants to reassure drivers that the many bridges and highways in the state are safe to drive.

 As the the summer travel season rolls toward the horizon, motorists living in the Historic Triangle will rely more on area bridges to get around.
 In the wake of Atlanta’s I-85 bridge collapse due to a fire last week, the Virginia Department of Transportation (VDOT) wants to reassure drivers that the many bridges and highways in […]

 Visitors have come to the museum from throughout the United States, the United Kingdom and Japan.
 Many have at least heard of the Pamunkey people, thanks to one well-known member of the tribe: Pocahontas.

 Editor’s note: No need for a plane ticket.
 Put that passport away.
-This story is part of a series that features regional attractions outside of the Williamsburg area that can be driven to with less than one tank of gas.
+This story is part of a series that features regional attractions outside of the Williamsburg area that can be driven to on a tank of gas or less.
 Buckle up and hit the road.
-A large sign on Interstate 64 in Newport News […]
+Southeastern Virginia touts several remarkable historical sites, but […]